Skip to main content

 I felt that way for many years...so many times at a family gathering I'd sit by myself and just want to be alone with my feelings of loneliness and depression, feeling as though none of these people...the people that most cared about me and loved me...could ever understand how truly screwed up I was.
 As I've mentioned, I was "past feeling" and got to the point where almost all I could think about was my acting out.
 I was separated mentally, emotionally, and spiritually from Marilyn, my family, God, and my friends...and eventually I chose to just run away from all of them rather than make any attempt at bridging that divide.
 It was just too big, and I was too messed up...and I didn't care anymore.

 And...as I figured out who I really was, and got myself in alignment with Them, my other relationships were reborn.
 Marilyn and I talked more at the first family weekend at Desert Solace than we had in many, many months...and we talked about stuff that mattered!
-I felt a new connection to Adam and Kristen, to our grandchildren, and to friends, neighbors, and ward members at church.
+I felt a new connection to Adam and Kristen, to our grandchildren, and to friends, neighbors, and my brothers and sisters at church.
 I felt love for people I didn't know...the checker at the grocery store, the guy walking his dog on our street.
 It was totally weird and wonderful at the same time...

 At Desert Solace we had a yoga session every Tuesday and Thursday.
 I was not good at yoga...old and stiff.
 But I learned to love it!
 Our yoga instructor was Miriam, an awesome, sweet, spiritual, soft spoken woman about my age, who I connected with and grew quickly to love.
 During Shavasana at the end of a session in February, while we were lying on our backs relaxed and drifting somewhere between awake and asleep, with soft music playing and Miriam softly talking, she invited us to "feel the warmth and comfort of being in our mother's womb."
 That hit me right between the eyes...

-But...when I heard Miriam say those words that day it dawned on me that I didn't know who my biological mother was, and I didn't know where I came from.
-In that moment I longed to find out...
+But...when I heard Miriam say those words that day, it dawned on me that I didn't know who my biological mother was, and I didn't know where I came from.
+In that moment I longed to find out...and find her.

 Some time after I got home I found a private investigator in Long Beach (I was born and adopted in California) who specializes in finding birth families for those who have been given up for adoption.
 To make a long story shorter, over a number of weeks and attempts to get some good identifying information, we came us empty handed.
 California adoption records are sealed, and even after more than sixty years they would not divulge who my birth parents were.
 We did get some notes from the social worker who helped my birth mother, and found out that she was from another state, she showed up there just before she was to give birth, and after I was born she took me with her.
 Then, three days later, she returned to the hospital with me and left me there, saying "I told you I would bring him back."
 She specified that I be adopted by an LDS couple.
 Then apparently I was placed in temporary foster care for a couple of months, given a name by the county, and then was adopted by my parents.